Gilroy Garlic Festival Shooting Video: Footage Of Reported Mass Shooting In California Shows Gunshots, Chaos

 — Stephen Ellison (@sj_ellison) July 29, 2019

 Another video posted to Twitter showed people scrambling to leave the festival, including many with young children.
-Many of the videos showed people shocked that a shooting would take place at what is a family friendly event.
+Many of the videos showed people shocked that a shooting would take place at what is a family-friendly event.

 Garlic Festival shooting, bro recorded this one, hope everyone safe, you could hear the gunshots at the beginning. pic.twitter.com/fyB5PfUxh7